AntonKueltz/fastecdsa/fastecdsa/encoding/README.md

 ## Keys

 Key encoders should inherit from the `fastecdsa.encoding.KeyEncoder` class.
-They should implement all of `KeyEncoder`'s abstract methods as static methods.
+They should implement all of `KeyEncoder`'s abstract methods.
 If an encoder only operates on public or private keys then the non-applicable methods should raise `NotImplementedError`s.

 ## Signatures

 Signature encoders should inherit from the `fastecdsa.encoding.SigEncoder` class.
-They should implement all of `SigEncoder`'s abstract methods as static methods.
+They should implement all of `SigEncoder`'s abstract methods.